Lawrence Elwell

 Letter Home

-Lawrence Elwell recalls a vivid memory of sitting on a hillside in North Korea near Yudamri in early December 1950 and writing his father a letter.
-In it he explains that they are surrounded by the enemy and that he was not certain he would make it to his upcoming 20th birthday.
+Lawrence Elwell recalls a vivid memory of sitting on a hillside in North Korea near Yudamri.
+He recalls the timing of the event as early December 1950 and shares he was writing his father a letter.
+He remembers explaining in the letter how they are surrounded by the enemy and that he was not certain he would make it to his upcoming twentieth birthday.

 Share YouTube: